In This Issue:

 The confidence intervals can also be plotted as shown below.
 This shows that none of the intervals includes 0.
 All the treatment means are significantly different from one another.

 This analysis has shown that there are significant difference between all treatment means.
 The ANOVA analysis last month showed that there was a significant difference between at least two of the means.
 The analysis this month shows that all treatment means are different.
 Bonferroni’s method is one way of doing this.
 This method spreads the value of α evenly across all pairs of treatment means.
 You should consider using this methodology to help you determine if there are significant differences in treatment means.

-This month’s newsletter demostrated how Bonferroni's method can be used to compare multiple means.
+This month’s newsletter demonstrated how Bonferroni’s method can be used to compare multiple means.
 It answers the question which pair of means are significantly different from each other.
-The familywise error rate is divded equally over the paired averages.
+The family wise error rate is divided equally over the paired averages.
 Confidence intervals are used to determine if there is a significant difference between the pair of means.